 Under our compensation policy, a significant component of each executive officer's potential annual compensation takes the form of a performance-based cash bonus.
-On May 31, 2022, the Compensation Committee adopted the 2023 Variable Compensation Plan, which was similar in structure to previous variable compensation plans for the Company's executive officers.
-The 2023 Variable Compensation Plan was designed to encourage performance and retention of eligible employees by providing cash bonus awards based on the achievement of performance criteria based on net revenues, including a target for Associative Processing Unit (APU) net revenue and a target for a Rad tolerant/Rad Hard net revenue, all determined in accordance with US GAAP.
-Each of our executive officers was eligible to participate in the 2023 Plan.
+On May 30, 2023, the Compensation Committee adopted the 2024 Variable Compensation Plan, which was similar in structure to previous variable compensation plans for the Company's executive officers.
+The 2024 Variable Compensation Plan was designed to encourage performance and retention of eligible employees by providing cash bonus awards based on the achievement of performance criteria based on net revenues, including a target for Associative Processing Unit (APU) net revenue and a target for radiation-hardened and radiation-tolerant ("RadHard and RadTolerant") net revenue, all determined in accordance with United States generally accepted accounting principles.
+Each of our executive officers was eligible to participate in the 2024 Variable Compensation Plan.
 Certain non-executive officers were also eligible to participate.

-Under the 2023 Variable Compensation Plan, each participant had a designated target bonus, which was set at the same level as their target bonus under the 2022 Variable Compensation Plan.
-The target bonus for Lee-Lean Shu, our President, Chief Executive Officer and Chairman, was \$250,000, and the target bonus for each of our other executive officers was \$125,000.
-If the target financial goals were exceeded, actual bonus awards payable to participants in the 2023 Variable Compensation Plan could have been up to two times their target bonuses.
-There was no threshold or minimum amount payable under the 2023 Variable Compensation Plan.
+Under the 2024 Variable Compensation Plan, each participant had a designated target bonus.
+The target bonus for Lee-Lean Shu, our President, Chief Executive Officer and Chairman, was \$275,000, and the target bonus for each of our other executive officers was \$137,500.
+If the target financial goals were exceeded, actual bonus awards payable to participants in the 2024 Variable Compensation Plan could have been up to two times their target bonuses.
+There was no threshold or minimum amount payable under the 2024 Variable Compensation Plan.
 The Compensation Committee considered the critical role of Mr. Shu, our President and Chief Executive Officer, in our long-term success when determining his target bonus amount.

 The use of the same target bonus amount for each of our other named executive officers reflected the Compensation Committee's desire to encourage a team approach by treating our executive officers equally with respect to bonus opportunities.
-The targets for net revenue, Associative Processing Unit (APU) net revenue and Rad tolerant/Rad Hard net revenue were not met in fiscal 2023.
-There were no bonus awards earned under the 2023 Variable Compensation Plan in fiscal 2023.
+The targets for net revenue and APU net revenue were not met in fiscal 2024.
+For fiscal 2024, our RadHard and RadTolerant net revenues were 136.8% of the target in the 2024 Variable Compensation Plan.
+The RadHard and RadTolerant bonus earned by our executive officers in fiscal 2024 was 108.0% of the RadHard and RadTolerant target bonus under the 2024 Variable Compensation Plan.

-Original target bonus amounts for each of the named executive officers under the 2023 Variable Compensation Plan and the bonuses actually earned under the plan for their services during fiscal 2023 were as follows:
+Original target bonus amounts for each of the named executive officers under the 2024 Variable Compensation Plan and the bonuses actually earned under the plan for their services during fiscal 2024 were as follows:

-Name Fiscal 2023 Target Bonus Fiscal 2023 Bonus Earned
+Name Fiscal 2024 Target Bonus Fiscal 2024 Bonus Earned

-Lee-Lean Shu \$250,000
+Lee-Lean Shu \$275,000 \$89,080

-Douglas M. Schirle \$125,000
+Patrick Chuang \$137,500 \$44,540

-Didier Lasserre \$125,000
+Didier Lasserre \$137,500 \$44,540

-While no bonus awards were earned under the 2023 Variable Compensation Plan, the 2023 Variable Compensation Plan provided that any bonus awards paid would be subject to vesting based on the participant's continued employment with the Company, with 60% becoming vested and payable on the last business day in April 2023 and 20% becoming vested and payable on the last business day in April of each of the succeeding two years.
+The 2024 Variable Compensation Plan provided that any bonus awards paid would be subject to vesting based on the participant's continued employment with the Company, with 60% becoming vested and payable on the last business day in April 2024 and 20% becoming vested and payable on the last business day in April of each of the succeeding two years.

-Total Fiscal 2023 Cash Compensation
+Total Fiscal 2024 Cash Compensation

-The total cash compensation of each of our named executive officers for fiscal 2023 was:
+The total cash compensation of each of our named executive officers for fiscal 2024 was:

-Name Principal Position Fiscal 2023 Base Salary Total Cash Compensation Earned Lee-Lean Shu President and Chief Executive Officer \$431,912 \$388,721 (1) Douglas M. Schirle Chief Financial Officer \$306,593 \$296,373 (2) Didier Lasserre Vice President, Sales \$322,712 \$317,355 (3)
+Name Principal Position Fiscal 2024 Base Salary Total Cash Compensation Earned Lee-Lean Shu President and Chief Executive Officer \$431,912 \$391,419(1) Patrick Chuang Senior Vice President, Memory Design \$359,290 \$367,901(2) Didier Lasserre Vice President, Sales \$322,712 \$340,381 (3)